Content on this page was generated by AI and has not been manually reviewed.

 How do I enable a killswitch with OpenVPN?

 Look for a killswitch option in your client.
 It ensures all traffic stops if the VPN disconnects, protecting you from accidental IP exposure.
-Setting up surfshark vpn on your router a comprehensive guide
+How to stream shadowhunters on netflix anywhere with purevpn in 2026

 How can I prevent DNS leaks?